randyaajr/Python-Assignment/README.md

      of course_marks list

 ### Part 2:
-1. You will find the average for all the courses:
+- [x] You will find the average for all the courses:
+   * First you need to find the total of all the courses marks inside the list (for sure) using any kind of loop you want
+      * The math formula for average ➔ The total of the numeric values / How many numeric values